British weather in November

 1844 An early severe cold spell.

 1852 The Duke of Wellington's Flood - his hearse was upset in a flood at Bath Road (in Maidenhead) in rain on the 17th.
 This was the beginning of three weeks of severe flooding across the southeast.
 The Fens and the Vale of Gloucester became like inland seas.
-A very wet month overall (203 mm), and the wettest November on record (218%).
+A very wet month overall (203 mm), and the wettest November on record (218% of the average rainfall).
 Until 2000, autumn 1852 was the wettest autumn on record, following a very wet summer.

 1875 Serious flooding of the Thames around Windsor and Maidenhead.

 1878 A record-breaking sequence of 15 consecutive colder-than-average months began this month.